-Mark Twain was intrigued by Carnegie’s words and included it in one of his many notebooks.
+Mark Twain was intrigued by Carnegie’s words and included them in one of his many notebooks.

 Behold, the fool saith, “Put not all thine eggs in the one basket”—which is but a manner of saying, “Scatter your money and your attention”; but the wise man saith, “Put all your eggs in the one basket and — WATCH THAT BASKET.”